Whole grains: Hearty options for a healthy diet

 - Cancer of the large intestine and rectum, also called colorectal cancer.

 Choosing whole grains

 You can find whole-grain versions of rice, bread, cereal, flour and pasta at most grocery stores.
-Many whole-grain foods, including a variety of breads, pastas and cereals, are ready to eat.
+Examples of whole grains and whole-grain foods include:

-Whole-wheat bread, pasta or crackers
+- Whole-wheat bread, pasta or crackers.